jackericson98/jackericson98/README.md

 ### Georgia State University - Data Science, Chemistry
 ##### August 2019 - Present
-I have been taking adiditonal coursework to work towards a degree in Data Science and have been employed by the Chemistry Department developing analysis software since 2021.
+Working towards a degree in Data Science with a Math minor (May 2024).
+I have been employed as a scientific programmer/pre-doctoral fellow by the Chemistry Department with Dr. Gregory Poon, developing analysis software for simulated atom files, Molecular Dynamics simulations and Nuclear Magnetic Resonance data.

 ### Relevant Coursework
 #### Physics